 - Medicare spend per beneficiary (MSPB) measure

-Both of these measures are used under the 2017 Value-Based Payment Modifier program.
-CMS will also measure cost based on clinical episodes attributable to clinicians and groups.
-The following cardiovascular-related episode groups are among the 10 episodes finalized for the 2017 performance year:
+In future years, CMS will also measure cost based on eight clinical episodes attributable to clinicians and groups.
+The following cardiovascular-related episode groups are currently under review for implementation as early as the 2019 performance period:

 Quick Tips to Prepare for Cost Assessment

 - Review your 2016 Annual Quality and Resource Use Report (Annual QRUR).
 The Annual QRUR provides information on your cost and quality performance under the 2018 Value-Based Payment modifier.
-If you are a "high cost" clinician or group, you may want to evaluate your highest cost services and/or patients and determine if there are ways to improve your management of these cases.
+If you are a “high cost” clinician or group, you may want to evaluate your highest cost services and/or patients and determine if there are ways to improve your management of these cases.

-- Review draft episode group cost measures in development for future MIPS performance years, particularly those designed for Elective Outpatient PCI, STEMI with PCI and Revascularization for Lower Extremity Chronic Critical Limb Ischemia.
+- Review draft episode group cost measures in development for future MIPS performance years, particularly those designed for Elective Outpatient PCI, STEMI with PCI, and Revascularization for Lower Extremity Chronic Critical Limb Ischemia.
 Although these do not count toward your 2018 performance year score, they may be used to measure your performance starting as early as 2019.